 Many of the Borough-supported housing and supportive services are geared toward the assisting the homeless, assisting with career development, literacy and or improvement to their facilities.
 However, there are a whole host of emergency and permanent housing and supportive services options for non-homeless, special-needs consumers available.
-A detailed description of activities have been attached (MA-35 Special Needs Facilities and Services).
+They include: